Why It is Important To Know The Difference

 What Is Asthma?

-Asthma typically starts in childhood or early adulthood, though adult-onset asthma is increasingly common.
-It is strongly associated with allergies and a family history of atopy.
+Asthma usually starts in childhood or early adulthood.
+However, more adults are getting it too.
+It is commonly linked to allergies and a family history of similar conditions.

 What Is COPD?